bliutwo/pomodoro/README.md

 One issue right now is that once I start the timer, if I press "close" on that window, it doesn't close the application (i.e. terminal hangs).

-- [ ] Implement "if close timer window, close entire application."

-There's another nuance: pressing "cancel" closes the application (currently), but the terminal hang occurs *even on the main window.* How do I grab the event of "pressing the X to close" button?

-- [ ] Grab the event of "pressing the X to close" button.

-Also, ideally, I'd be able to resize the app to take up minimal space.

-- [ ] See if can resize the app via code.
 - [x] See if can resize the app via normal user window resizing. **Probably via [Paned Frames](http://appjar.info/pythonWidgetGrouping/#paned-frame)**.

 I'll eventually also need sound for my alarms so I'll check out